LMANMAI/LMANMAI/README.md

-### Hi there 👋 I'm Lucas i'm FrontEnd Developer Jr based in AR, constly learning about React & React Native.
+### Hi there 👋 I'm Lucas i'm FrontEnd Developer Jr based in AR, constly learning about React 😊💻📲.

 <!--
 **LMANMAI/LMANMAI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.